per1234/ino-troubleshooting/uploading.md

 ---

 #### Make sure it's actually an upload problem
-The Arduino IDE compiles your code before uploading so a bug in your code will also cause the upload to fail, but that is not considered an upload error.
+The Arduino IDE compiles your code before uploading, so a bug in your code will also cause the upload to fail.
+But that is not an upload error.
 If you do a **Sketch > Verify/Compile** and still get a failure then you need to fix the compilation error before you have any hope of uploading.
 See the ["Compiling" section of this guide](compiling.md) for help with compilation errors.

 ---